Shelter & Community Case Manager

 The ideal candidate for the Shelter and Community Case Manager position must be able to prioritize: meeting urgent and on-going client needs, compiling data, and focusing on long term goals for the agency, while remaining true to Cathedral Center’s mission to provide a safe environment for women and families, while working to end homelessness one life at a time.
 This candidate will have earned a bachelor’s degree in Counseling, Social Work or a related area, with an emphasis on family systems theory, trauma informed care or families in poverty and have experience serving individuals suffering from addictions, mental illness and/or poverty and homelessness.
 Master’s degree is preferred.
 Clinical supervision in Social Work and Wisconsin Provider licensure is available.
 A valid Wisconsin driver’s license and access to reliable and insured transportation are required.
 Effective skill in use of EXCEL, Word and other Microsoft applications, as well as comfort in learning an internet-based case management program needed.
 This position is open to all qualified internal and external candidates.
 Internal candidates must have reached six months of continuous employment at the time of application.
 Bilingual skills (English/Spanish) a plus.
 Occasional evening and weekend hours will be required to meet the needs of the agency.
 Candidates must be able to sit, stand, stoop and walk for extended periods of time, and be able to lift 15 pounds.
 All staff at The Cathedral Center are expected to work effectively both independently and in a team environment, and to become familiar with and utilize a trauma-informed approach.
 Some evening hours will be required.

-Full disclosure of past residency at Cathedral Center is required before a candidate can be considered for this position.
-Candidates for all paid and volunteer positions at The Cathedral Center must have been separated from services here for at least one year.
+Candidates for all paid and volunteer positions at The Cathedral Center must have been separated from CCI services for at least one year.
 All candidates for paid and volunteer positions at The Cathedral Center must be willing to have a background check conducted.